yxbh/KEngine/README.md

 KEngine
 =======

-My 2D game engine side project, along with a in-development game that's being developed in parallel.
+My 2D game engine side project.
 The engine is currently going through it's 5th iteration.

+To see it in use, check out my ProjectK repository.

 ----------------
 | Known Issues |